monsyc/project-6--feedreader/README.md

 RSS Feeds
 	are defined
-	allFeeds have a URL defined
-	allFeeds have a name defined
+	allFeeds have a URL defined and the URL is not empty allFeeds have a name defined and the name is not empty

 The Menu
 	menu element is hidden by default